javers/javers/README.md

   <code>javers.getStateHistory()</code></a>
   functions to browse detailed history of given object.

-JaVers has well designed and customizable JSON serialization & deserialization module, based on
-<a href="https://code.google.com/p/google-gson/"><code>GSON</code></a>  and Java reflection.
-Your data are splited into chunks (atomic changes) and persisted in database as JSON with minimal mapping configuration effort.

 JaversRepository is designed to be easily implemented for any kind of database, for now we provide <code>MongoDB</code> implementation.
 SQL implementation will be provided soon.
 If you are using another database, for example <code>Cassandra</code>, you are encouraged to implement JaversRepository interface and contribute it to JaVers project.

+###3.
+JSON serialization & deserialization
+JaVers has well designed and customizable JSON serialization & deserialization module, based on
+<a href="https://code.google.com/p/google-gson/"><code>GSON</code></a>  and Java reflection.
+Your data are splited into chunks (atomic changes) and persisted in database as JSON with minimal mapping configuration effort. (//TODO link to JSON TypeAdapters)

 ##5.
 Basic facts about JaVers
 * It's lightweight and versatile.
 We don't take any assumptions about your data model, bean container or underlying data storage.